Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 - Run the wipers through several cycles at different speeds

-- Check for streaks, skipping, chattering, or unusual noises
+- Check for streaks, skipping, chattering, or noise

-- If anything seems off, re-lift the arm and verify the blade clicked in completely
+- If anything seems off, re-lift the arm and verify the blade clicked in fully

 Wiper Arm Replacement

-In rare cases, the wiper arm itself may need replacement β not just the blade.
-Signs of a bad wiper arm:
+In rare cases, the wiper arm itself needs replacement rather than just the blade.
+Signs:

-- Wiper doesn't press firmly against the windshield (weak spring tension)
+- Wiper does not press firmly against the windshield (weak spring tension)

-- Arm is bent or misaligned β blade contacts at wrong angle
+- Arm is bent or misaligned — blade contacts at wrong angle and leaves dry strips

-- Rust or corrosion on the arm (especially in salt-heavy climates)
+- Rust or corrosion on the arm (salt-heavy climates accelerate this)

-- Wiper doesn't return to the correct park position
+- Wiper does not return to the correct park position

 How to Replace a Wiper Arm

-- Lift the wiper arm and note its position
+- Lift the wiper arm and note its angular position relative to the windshield

-- Pop off the nut cover at the base of the arm (small plastic cap)
+- Pop off the nut cover at the base of the arm with a plastic trim tool

-- Rock the arm gently to release it from the splined shaft (a wiper arm puller tool helps if it's stuck)
+- Rock the arm gently to release it from the splined shaft — a wiper arm puller helps if it has seized

-- Install the new arm β align it with the splined shaft in the correct park position
+- Install the new arm — align it with the splined shaft at the correct park angle, matching the removed arm's position

-- Install a new blade on the new arm
+- Install new wiper blade on the new arm before exiting Service Mode

 Common Wiper Problems & Fixes